Haydar Ghazi: Background and origin

 During Shah Jalal's expedition towards the Indian subcontinent from Hadhramaut in Yemen, Jalal came across Haydar who joined him in his journey.
 However, it is unknown whereabouts in the Middle East that Haydar is exactly from.

 Career

 After Shah Jalal was summoned by the Sultan Shamsuddin Firoz Shah to take part in the Conquest of Sylhet against Raja Gour Govinda, Haydar and the other companions joined him.

-Following the death of Sylhet's wazir Sikandar Khan Ghazi, Sylhet became leaderless.
-Shah Jalal himself then appointed Haydar Ghazi as the second wazir to rule over Sylhet.
+Following the death of Sylhet's first wazir, Sikandar Khan Ghazi, Shah Jalal, according to one source, appointed Haydar Ghazi as the second wazir to rule over Sylhet.
 It is unknown how long Haydar's governorship was but historians estimate his term finished some time after the death of Shah Jalal which was in 1346.
 The next known Wazir of Sylhet was Muqabil Khan who ruled in 1440.

 After his rule in Sylhet, Haydar moved to Sonargaon where he spent the rest of his life.
 His mazar remains in Sonargaon (in Dhaka Division).